Spinal osteoarthropathy: Feeding

-Reptiles with this condition are usually fed small rodents (e.g. mice) which are small, easy to swallow and easily injectable with vitamin supplements.
+Reptiles with this condition are usually fed small rodents (e.g. mice) which are small, easy to swallow.

 Animals with this condition find it more difficult to eat (especially snakes, whose bony growths compromise their ability to manipulate food down their throat).

 Handling

-Handling may be painful and stressful because of their poor body movement and how the bones have grown.
+Handling may be painful and stressful because of their poor body movement.
 Due to the stress, handling should be kept to a minimum.